Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

         * the *columns* are the variable descriptions
         * Selector, Date and DateTime variable columns display descriptions, rather than codes
-        * all data is returned as raw strings
+        * data is returned as its corresponding Pandas column type or native Python type